oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

-# ionic_strength_calc_of_TE
+# ionic_strength_calc_of_tris-EDTA
 You can use this package to calculate the Ionic Strength of a Tris-EDTA solution (with or without betamercaptoethanol or BME).

 ## Quick Start Guide

-This is how a function using the package could look like:
+This is how a script using the package could look like:
 ```python
 import ionic_strength_calc_of_TE
 import numpy as np